JuliaIO/MsgPack.jl/README.md

 ## Overview

 This package provides basic support for the [msgpack](http://msgpack.org) format.
+It only works for 64-bit machine.

 This fork adds